BED & BREAKFAST ACADEMY BLOG

 You may have lots of ideas for what to put in your welcome basket but some items may be of more value to guests than others.

-I used to put a sleep set ( mask, ear plugs, aromatherapy sleep spray ), local crisps, local chocolates and a small bottle of wine in the room, alongside the fresh milk, water, cake and shortbread.
+I used to put local crisps and a small bottle of wine in the room, alongside the fresh milk, water, cake and shortbread.

 Remember if you’re giving guests alcohol, even if it’s provide “FREE” you will need an alcohol licence - you can read more here >> Do you need a licence to sell alcohol at your B&B?

-But I found the sleep set chocolates, crisps and wine were NEVER mentioned by guests in reviews.
-So I decided to stop offering the crisps, chocolate and wine and I put the sleep set into the forget-me-not basket rather than on the bed, and no one ever mentioned to me that they missed them!
+But I found the crisps and wine were NEVER mentioned by guests in reviews.
+So I decided to stop offering the crisps and wine and no one ever mentioned to me that they missed them!

 That saved me quite a bit per guest stay without affecting the guests’ experience.